 - Status of Women grant program helps non-profit and charitable organizations implement projects that improve women's economic security, prevent and end gender-based violence and increase opportunities for women to pursue leadership roles and participate in democracy.

 - Valuing Mental Health initiative works with partners to integrate and coordinate addiction and mental health services for Albertans, including people with complex needs and Indigenous people and communities.
 One in 5 Albertans are affected by mental health issues and 1 in 10 will require addiction treatment at some point in their lives.

 - Modernized laws for fines and minor offences ends the practice of issuing warrants for unpaid fines for minor infractions such as not shovelling a sidewalk or not paying a transit fee, which can reinforce a cycle of poverty for lower-income Albertans who are struggling to make ends meet.

-- Modernized workplace laws increases unpaid job protection for compassionate care leaves and introduces a new domestic violence leave to help Albertans affected by family violence.
+- Modernized workplace laws increases unpaid job protection for personal sickness and family responsibilities, critical or long-term illness, compassionate care leaves and introduced a new domestic violence leave to help Albertans affected by family violence.